 Unsuccessful applications will be retained by the school.
 Whenever a place becomes available the oversubscription criteria will be applied to all applications held by the school.
 The Governing Body will make an offer of a school place based on the oversubscription criteria.
-The unsuccessful applications will only be held in the school until 31st August 2021.
+The unsuccessful applications will only be held in the school until 31st August 2020.
 Beyond this, if parents wish to be considered, they will have to complete an Application Form.
 It is the parent's responsibility to inform the school of any change in circumstances and provide the supporting documentation (e.g. residency, social, medical or pastoral).
-Please ensure that all sections of the forms are completed in full and that you provide supporting evidence, failure to do so may result in the Governing Body not being able to consider your application fully.